-The Degrees of Master of Engineering, Bachelor of Engineering and Bachelor of Science in Engineering are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 596, which at the time of going to print is in draft form, are as follows:
+The Degree of Master of Arts (Liberal Arts) is governed by Resolutions of the University Court.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 588, which at the time of going to print is in draft form, are as follows:

-- The Degrees of Master of Engineering (MEng), Bachelor of Engineering (BEng), and Bachelor of Science in Engineering (BSc) may be awarded by the University of Glasgow in the Faculty of Engineering (the Faculty) in such designations as may be prescribed by Regulations. - 2.
+- 1. The Degree of Master of Arts (Liberal Arts) (MA (Liberal Arts)) may be awarded by the University of Glasgow in the Faculty of Arts (the Faculty) as a Degree with Honours, and as a General Degree in such designations as may be prescribed by Regulation. - 2.
 The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
 The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-The Degree of Bachelor of Science in Engineering may be awarded either as a Degree with Honours or as an Ordinary Degree.
-The early exit awards of Diploma of Higher Education in Engineering Studies (DipHE(Engineering Studies)) and Certificate of Higher Education in Engineering Studies (CertHE(Engineering Studies)) are also included in the Regulations.
+The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations.